chmonster/rust_roguelike_tutorial/DESIGN_DOC.md

     - abilities and stats randomized but not known at start
       - incrementally revealed during gameplay
   - zone bosses/npcs talk about progress meta-textually
-    - npcs refer to literary/philosophical figures (as the pc does)
+    - npcs refer to literary/philosophical figures (as the pc does) or even pop culture
+      - Socrates, Sartre, Mickey Mouse
+      - definitely a talking Minotaur for the maze
+      - Kafka final boss?
     - while still alluding to rogue/rpg stereotypes (dragons, demons etc)
   ### Plot
   - character starts in a little room
   - leaves and enters a series of weird levels
+    - linear with side missions
   - travels through zones - multiple levels within a zone sharing topology and features
     - map topology is plot appropriate
     - figuring out how the map works is part of the game
     - unique items at end of zone
       - matching zone shape - orb, D20, magic donut
       - opening new UI features, stat knowledge, etc, instead of just new abilities
       - effectively gates to get to the next zone
+        - magic key but you have to do something other than opening a door
+          - jump, fly, zap, eat?
+  - self-aware hero's journey
   - at the end, transcendence
     - replayability options granted?